-The Earth System Modeling Framework (ESMF) is software infrastructure that increases ease of use, performance portability, interoperability, and reuse in climate, numerical weather prediction, data assimilation, and other Earth science applications.
+The Earth System Modeling Framework (ESMF) is high-performance, flexible software infrastructure for building and coupling weather, climate, and related Earth science applications.
 The ESMF defines an architecture for composing complex, coupled modeling systems and includes data structures and utilities for developing individual models.